mpaktiti/blog/content/blog/handling-postgres-exceptions-with-clojure/index.md

 Call getNextException to see other errors in the batch.
 ```

-(If this message makes no sense and you are curious, I was trying to delete a record using the column `id` which iwas of type [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier).
+(If this message makes no sense and you are curious, I was trying to delete a record using the column `id` which is of type [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier).
 The error handling I was adding was for the scenario where the input UUID was malformed.)

 ### Why the error message is not enough